emily-elizabeth/WindowLibrary_OXT/README.md

 # WindowLibrary_OXT
-Library of window related commands
+Library of window related commands for OpenXTalk